 - compete for moisture nutrients light

-- harmful substances released by roots.
+substances released by roots.

-(from water and air)
+Non-mineral nutrients (from water

-manganese, zinc, boron, molybdenum, chlorine, iron
+manganese, zinc, boron, molybdenum, chlorine, iron, nickel

-to some plants
+Mineral Elements beneficial to some plants

-vanadium, sodium, silicon,
+vanadium, sodium, silicon, selenium

-of growth - restricting substances
+i.
+Absence of growth - restricting substances

-concentrations of plant nutrients
+of plant nutrients

 compounds - phenols, oil